AshmoreArboretum/AshmoreArboretumPlants/Magnolia-Ann.md

 - Occasional light repeat bloom in summer
 - Smooth, attractive gray bark visible in winter
 - Ovate medium-green leaves turn yellow in fall

+**Deer Resistance:** Moderately resistant (deer usually avoid due to leathery leaves and fragrance, but may browse young plants if hungry)

 ### Plant Summary
 'Ann' is one of the famous "Little Girl" hybrid magnolias, bred by the U.S. National Arboretum from a cross between *Magnolia liliiflora* 'Nigra' and *Magnolia stellata* 'Rosea'.
 It grows slowly into a dense, rounded, multi-stemmed form that's perfect for smaller gardens, foundations, patios, or as a specimen in mixed borders.
 The large, chalice-shaped flowers appear reliably in mid-April to early May (depending on your climate), offering a spectacular spring display while mostly escaping damaging late frosts.
 It performs best in rich, evenly moist but well-drained soil with some afternoon shade in hotter regions.